Events

 Recent events

-Research meeting to look at the latest contributions to the global evidence base.
-We will consider the progress made and implications for policy, interventions and research.
+Research meeting looking at the need to think holistically about child marriage, and to work across sectors and levels.
+We will consider the implications for policy, interventions and research.